walmav/spire-katacoda/app-envoy/step2.md

 # Register SPIRE workload entries

-We need to create two workload entries in spire-server - one for the customer-service envoy container, and another for the webapp frontend.
+We create two workload entries in spire-server - one for the customer-service envoy container, and another for the webapp frontend.

 # Create entry for customer-service-envoy container